wetherc/phorge-docker/DOCKER-COMPOSE.md

 Docker Compose configuration file supplied in this repository defines a Phorge service and a MySQL service.

-The MySQL service uses official MySQL Docker image mysql:5.7.14 and the Phorge service uses image redpointgames/phorge.
+The MySQL service uses official Mariadb Docker image mariadb:latest and the Phorge service assumes that you have built a phorge image yourself with `docker build -t phorge .`.

 ## Configure `PHORGE_HOST`